Get a free consultation

 Ben is the founder of Benjamin Ball Associates and leads the presentation coaching and pitch deck creation teams.
 Formerly a corporate financier in the City of London, for 20+ years he’s helped businesses win with better pitches and presentations, particularly investor pitches.
 He is a regular speaker and a guest lecturer at Columbia Business School and UCL London.
 Follow Ben on LinkedIn or visit the contact page

-This guide pulls together the most useful advice from Benjamin Ball Associates.
-Along the way, you’ll find short section intros, recommended reading and video links so you can go deeper into any topic.
+This guide pulls together best practices and the most useful advice on improving your business presentation skills from Benjamin Ball Associates.
+Along the way, you’ll find short section intros, powerful tools, recommended reading and video links so you can go deeper into any topic.

 1. Understand Your Audience

-Outstanding presentations start with your audience.
+Powerful business presentations start with your audience.
 People listen more closely when they feel your message speaks to their needs.
-You need to write your presentation so it’s targeting your specific audience
+You need to write your persuasive presentation so it’s targeting your specific audience members

 • Senior leaders want clarity, brevity and decisions.